 Star anise (Illicium verum), with its sensual curves, firm body and alluring scent, wins the spice beauty pageant!
-And it’s beauty is more than skin deep.
+And it’s beauty is more than skin deep because it has so many medicinal properties.

 The perfect 8-pointed star with slender pods, each pod cradling a seed, is the sun-dried fruit of native Chinese evergreens.
 Its most noticeable characteristic is it’s licorice aroma – much stronger, sweeter and denser than the more common Spanish anise seeds.
 This licorice taste comes from anethol, just one of this spice’s compounds that have been shown to possess healing powers for a wide range of maladies, such as fighting infections, relieving arthritis, colic, cough, indigestion and more.